arneman/node-red-contrib-dashboard-bar-chart-data/README.md

 <h2>Bar-chart-data</h2>
 <p>This node transforms <code>msg.payload</code>, attaches (and stores) past values and build a message that could be linked to the <code>ui_chart</code> node configured as "bar chart".
-  It can handle measurements (e.g. current power consumption) or meter readings (e.g. gas/water/energy meter count) and calculate the sum, min, max or average in a customizable time range.</p>
+  It can handle measurements (e.g. current power consumption) or meter readings (e.g. gas/water/energy meter count) and calculate the sum, min, max or average in a customizable time range.
+  Works with multiple topics, too.</p>

 <h3> Properties :</h3>
   <dl class="message-properties">